quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 SAS psychiatrists are Speciality and Specialist doctors (permanent medical staff with at least four years of postgraduate training, two of which are in specialist mental health services), a diverse group with a wide range of skills and experience.
 They form a large and essential part of the medical workforce, working across in all secondary care medical specialities, including in mental health.
 However, because SAS doctors are neither consultants nor part of a formal training programme, they often cannot access specialist education and development available to other categories of medical or healthcare colleagues.

 NHSE funds education and development for mental health nursing, occupational therapy, psychological and social work professional colleagues who wish to become Approved Clinicians.
-During 2023/2024, SAS psychiatrists will also have access to this support via a 24-months pilot programme, available across England to approximately 31 SAS psychiatrists, with places allocated by regions.
+During 2024/2025, SAS psychiatrists will also have access to this support via a 24-months pilot programme, available across England, with places allocated by regions.
 The programme will ensure they have protected time for learning and access to an NHS-funded mental health law course.

 For further information, view the SAS Doctor Approved Clinician Training Applicant Information Pack here

-To submit your application form, please follow this link: SAS Doctor Approved Clinician Training pilot; Application Form 2023
+To submit your application form, please follow this link: SAS Doctor Approved Clinician Training; Application Form 2024

 The Multi-Professional Approved/Responsible Clinicians Implementation Guide ensures we make the best use of our skilled and professionally diverse workforce.
 This role allows patients to benefit from the unique perspectives of nurses, social workers, occupational therapists and psychologists.